codedread/bitjs/README.md

   * bitjs/codecs: Get the codec info of media containers in a ISO RFC6381 MIME type string
   * bitjs/file: Detect the type of file from its binary signature.
-  * bitjs/image: Parsing GIF.
+  * bitjs/image: Parsing GIF, JPEG.
 Conversion of WebP to PNG or JPEG.
   * bitjs/io: Low-level classes for interpreting binary data (BitStream ByteStream).
 For example, reading or peeking at N bits at a time.